readium/kotlin-toolkit/docs/guides/media-navigator.md

 ### Text-aware Media Navigator

 `TextAwareMediaNavigator` specializes `MediaNavigator` for media-based resources that are synchronized with text utterances, such as sentences.
 It offers additional APIs and properties to determine which utterances are playing.
-This interface is helpful for a Text-to-speech or a Media overlays navigator.
+This interface is helpful for a text-to-speech or a Media overlays navigator.

 ```kotlin
 textAwareNavigator.playback